Has Hollywood totally messed up our sex lives?

 Everybody in Hollywood looks perfect.
 You wouldn’t be in Hollywood if you didn’t look perfect!
 But look around at the people that you know in real life.
 We aren’t that beautiful a bunch.
 Most of us are just pretty normal.

 What We Feel: It’s easy to think that you can’t be sexy if you have a tummy at all.
-Have you ever looked down at yourself post-baby and just thought, “I’m ugly now”?
+Have you ever looked down at yourself post-baby and just thought, “I’m disgusting now”?
 Most of us have, because most of us have tummies.
 That’s because we’re WOMEN.
 Hollywood tells us that flawless is sexy, and so it’s easy to believe that if we have flaws, we therefore aren’t sexy.
 And when we don’t feel sexy, we often shut down.
 Don’t let Hollywood shut you down!
 Hollywood’s not worth it.
-(Do we really want to give the world of alleged predators like Harvey Weinstein and Kevin Spacey power to make us feel not good enough?)

 2. He Looks Like an Adonis